-Here, we adapt analogue-based stochastic weather generators (SWGs) presented by Yiou (2014) and Yiou and Jézéquel (2020), which simulate spatially coherent time series of a climate variable, drawn from meteorological observations.
+- 65 Here, we adapt analogue-based stochastic weather generators (SWGs) presented by Yiou (2014) and Yiou and Jézéquel (2020), which simulate spatially coherent time series of a climate variable, drawn from meteorological observations.
 Those SWGs were mainly tested on European surface temperatures.
 A version was developed to simulate extreme summer heatwaves (Yiou and Jézéquel, 2020).
-This paper optimizes the parameters of the SWG of Yiou and Jézéquel (2020) to simulate extreme warm winters (especially December) and extreme wet springs (especially May).

-The goal is to construct a large sample of extreme climate conditions and assess the atmospheric circulation properties leading to those conditions of high temperatures and precipitation.
+This paper optimizes the parameters of the SWG of Yiou and Jézéquel (2020) to simulate extreme warm winters (especially December) and extreme wet springs (especially May). - 70 The goal is to construct a large sample of extreme climate conditions and assess the atmospheric circulation properties leading to those conditions of high temperatures and precipitation.
 The rationale of ensemble simulations is to determine uncertainties on the range of values that can be obtained.

 Section 2 details the data that is used in this paper and explains the methodology of importance sampling with analogue simulators.
-Section 3 describes the experimental results of the simulations of temperature and precipitation.
-Section 4 provides a discussion of the results.
+Section 2.3 describes the experimental results of the simulations of temperature and precipitation.
+Section 3 provides 75 discussions on the results.
+The paper concludes with Section 4.